 Prerequisite: EMSP 1438, 1356, & 1261 with a grade of "C" or better, or current certification as an EMT - Intermediate by TDSHS and successful completion of advanced placement requirements.
-Co-requisite: EMSP 2434 & 2262

 A detailed study of the knowledge and skills in the assessment and management of patients with traumatic injuries.